rediche/rediche.stream/content/articles/how-to-spend-wvw-rank-points.md

 I want to thank Vardy and Humlet for providing some really good feedback on how this list should be prioritized.

-As always, if you have suggestions for more videos, feel free to (https://gw2.link/discord)[join the discord].
+Ff you have suggestions for more videos, feel free to [join the discord](https://gw2.link/discord).